andrewsommerlot/Carnd-Behavioral-Cloning/README.md

 We build a lot of complex models at my current job which are used to make predictions and estimations that influence policy.
 In this application, it is of utmost importance that we can explain and describe how the models work and why they say what they say.
 I'm seeing an increasing focus on interpretation in the mahcine learning world as well, and in my oppinion it will be important for practitioners, especially in the deep learning field, to be able to look into the "darkness" of complex models and provide some understaning into how they work and why cerntain predictions happen when communicating with policy makers or legal professionals.

 To take my own advice, I searched for different tools and found keras-vis [https://github.com/raghakot/keras-vis].
 In order to use this here, I upgraded to keras 2.0.
 Building off a provided example [https://github.com/raghakot/keras-vis/blob/master/applications/self_driving/visualize_attention.ipynb] I wrote a function wich would overlay an attention map on recorded images from drive.py.
 Attention can loosely be interpreted as which parts of the image were important for the model to make a prediction.
+What I want to see is clear highlighting of lane lines, similar to the finding lane lines project.
+In my oppinion, this would indicate a model which understands that lane line are the most important object in predicting seering angles, rather than something else like shadows or peripheral objects.

-Since the behavioral cloning application is a regression of a variable with range [-1, 1] I repeated this process for large negetive steering angles (left turn), large positive steering angles (right turn), and small steering angles (maintain steering).
+Since the behavioral cloning application is a regression of a variable with range [-1, 1] I repeated this process for large negetive steering angles (left turn), large positive steering angles (right turn), and small steering angles (maintain steering), following the referenced example.

-#### 1. Visualizing the training process

-Below is a video of the car navigating 1 left turn with the same model at various epochs with attention maps for left turn predictions.

-#### 2. Visualizing all attention maps

-Below is a video of the car navigating part of track 1 with no attention map, and separate attention maps for left turn, right turn, and maintain steering.

-#### 3. Visualizing track 2 failure

-Here is a crash on track 2 with no attention map, and separate attention maps for left turn, right turn, and maintain steering.
+#### 3. Visualizing left turn, right turn, and maintain steering attention.

+Below is a video of the car navigating the track 1 bridge and the next 2 turns.
+I was harder to produce these videos than I expected, it just took a very long time to render the overlay images, so I'll stop here.
+It is encuraging to see the left turn will sometimes focus heavily on the right lane line, and the right turn on the left.
+The maintain straight signal seem to watch both lines most of the time.
+However, the attention is a bit noisy, and at times focuses heavily on peripheral objects, which likely causes overfitting to track 1 and the inability to generalize to track 2.

 ### Conclusion